-Fair Credit Reporting Act, COPPA, GLB, and other regimes, or upon the broad authority conferred by § 5 of the Federal Trade Commission Act.30 which proscribes "unfair" and "deceptive" acts practices or affecting commerce.
+Fair Credit Reporting Act, COPPA, GLB, and other regimes, or upon the broad authority conferred by § 5 of the Federal Trade Commission Act,30 proscribes "unfair" which and "deceptive" acts practices or affecting commerce.
 Such authority was recently given an expansive reading in the FTC's action against Wyndham Worldwide Corp. for its failure to implement reasonable data protection practices.31